How to create a personal brand and online reputation

 How to create your visual and verbal identity

-Verbal identity is the set of linguistic elements that express your personal brand, such as name, slogan, tone of voice, writing style, etc.
+Verbal identity is the set of linguistic elements that express your personal brand, such as the name, slogan, tone of voice, writing style, etc.

 To create your visual and verbal identity, you should follow these tips: